Asthma: Epidemiology

-In 2019, approximately 262 million people worldwide were affected by asthma and approximately 461,000 people died from the disease.
-Rates vary between countries with prevalences between 1 and 18%.
+In 2019, approximately 262 million people worldwide were affected by asthma, and approximately 461,000 people died from the disease.
+Rates vary between countries, with prevalences between 1 and 18%.
 It is more common in developed than developing countries.
-One thus sees lower rates in Asia, Eastern Europe and Africa.
-Within developed countries it is more common in those who are economically disadvantaged while in contrast in developing countries it is more common in the affluent.
-The reason for these differences is not well known.
-Low and middle income countries make up more than 80% of the mortality.
+One thus sees lower rates in Asia, Eastern Europe, and Africa.
+Within developed countries, it is more common in those who are economically disadvantaged, while in contrast, in developing countries, it is more common in the affluent.
+The reasons for these differences are unclear.
+Low- and middle-income countries make up more than 80% of the mortality.

 While asthma is twice as common in boys as girls, severe asthma occurs at equal rates.
 In contrast adult women have a higher rate of asthma than men and it is more common in the young than the old.
 In 2010, children with asthma experienced over 900,000 emergency department visits, making it the most common reason for admission to the hospital following an emergency department visit in the US in 2011.

 Global rates of asthma have increased significantly between the 1960s and 2008 with it being recognized as a major public health problem since the 1970s.
-Rates of asthma have plateaued in the developed world since the mid-1990s with recent increases primarily in the developing world.
+Rates of asthma have plateaued in the developed world since the mid-1990s, with recent increases primarily in the developing world.
 Asthma affects approximately 7% of the population of the United States and 5% of people in the United Kingdom.
-Canada, Australia and New Zealand have rates of about 14–15%.
+Canada, Australia, and New Zealand have rates of about 14–15%.

 The average death rate from 2011 to 2015 from asthma in the UK was about 50% higher than the average for the European Union and had increased by about 5% in that time.
 Children are more likely see a physician due to asthma symptoms after school starts in September.

 Population-based epidemiological studies describe temporal associations between acute respiratory illnesses, asthma, and development of severe asthma with irreversible airflow limitation (known as the asthma-chronic obstructive pulmonary disease "overlap" syndrome, or ACOS).
-Additional prospective population-based data indicate that ACOS seems to represent a form of severe asthma, characterised by more frequent hospitalisations, and to be the result of early-onset asthma that has progressed to fixed airflow obstruction.
+Additional prospective population-based data indicate that ACOS seems to represent a form of severe asthma, characterized by more frequent hospitalizations, and to be the result of early-onset asthma that has progressed to fixed airflow obstruction.